Damianrogers51/NoteSnap/README.md

   return [image, sendImage] as const;
 }
 ```
-Key Implementation Details:
+**Key Implementation Details**:
-- **Room Assignment: The note-id header automatically assigns the client to the appropriate Socket.io room, ensuring images are only shared between clients connected to the same note
+- **Room Assignment**: The note-id header automatically assigns the client to the appropriate Socket.io room, ensuring images are only shared between clients connected to the same note
-- **State Management: Uses React's useState to manage incoming image data as ArrayBuffer for efficient binary handling
+- **State Management**: Uses React's useState to manage incoming image data as ArrayBuffer for efficient binary handling
-- **Connection Lifecycle: The useEffect hook manages the WebSocket connection lifecycle, establishing the connection on mount and cleaning up on unmount or when the noteId changes
+- **Connection Lifecycle**: The useEffect hook manages the WebSocket connection lifecycle, establishing the connection on mount and cleaning up on unmount or when the noteId changes
-- **Real-time Updates: The socket listener directly updates the component state when new images arrive, triggering re-renders automatically
+- **Real-time Updates**: The socket listener directly updates the component state when new images arrive, triggering re-renders automatically

 This implementation provides a clean, reusable interface that abstracts the complexity of WebSocket management while maintaining efficient real-time communication capabilities.